D.L. Hughley Announces He's Tested Positive For COVID-19 After On-Stage Collapse: "I'm Going Back To My Hotel Room To Quarantine"

 D.L. x COVID-19

-Last night, Hughley went to his social media pages to deliver the headline-generating news.
+Last night, D.L.
+Hughley went to his social media pages to deliver the headline-generating news about his COVID-19 status.
 While he didn’t experience any traditional coronavirus symptoms, D.L. said he still tested positive for the global virus.

 “I also tested positive for COVID-19 which blew me away.
 I was what they call asymptomatic.
 I didn’t have any symptoms – I didn’t have flu-like symptoms, I didn’t have shortness of breath, I didn’t have difficulty breathing, I didn’t have a cough, I didn’t have a low-grade fever, I still don’t have a low-grade fever – apparently I just lost consciousness.
 In addition to all the other stuff you have to look out for, if your a** pass out in the middle of a show on-stage, you probably need to get tested.
 So I am going back to my hotel room to quarantine for 14 days and well, thank you for your prayers and your well wishes, a few more of them wouldn’t hurt.” -D.L.
 Hughley’s Twitter